-When your Directory reaches that peak, you can restrict general audience to access the information.
-Those who seek access to the information can sign up for the membership, pay the fees and get the access.
+When your Directory traffic reaches that peak, you can restrict the general audience to access the information.
+Those who seek access to the information can sign up for the membership, pay the fees and get access.

 Putting it simply, Access control lets you restrict the content.
-You have the full control on what you want to restrict.
+You have full control over what you want to restrict.
 It can be in form of the whole listing, or at field level.

 10. Lead generation & CPA Networks